St. John Could Get Electricity Turned Back On, 6 Weeks After Hurricane Irma

 "WAPA cannot connect power to homes covered with tarpaulins or with other temporary fixtures," the government said in an update this week.
 "Likewise, homes with damaged or broken weatherheads will not be serviced."

-As part of the work, divers will be deployed Friday to assess WAPA's undersea power cables to St. John, along with Hassel Island and Water Island, which lie just off of St. Thomas.
+As part of the work, divers were being deployed Friday to assess WAPA's undersea power cables to St. John, along with Hassel Island and Water Island, which lie just off St. Thomas.

+"By Friday, Oct.
+27, there will be more than 500 off-island linemen, engineers and other technical employees assisting with the restoration," Greaux says.
+"Currently, more than 100 linemen are working the St. Thomas-St. John district and another 100-plus in the St. Croix district.
+Their focus initially is on restoring and/or reconstructing primary circuits."

 As part of its update, the U.S.V.I. government included a link to the official relief donation website.